Aureliusf/nixOS-n8n/readme.md

     click F "Local machine receives forwarded traffic from SSH tunnel" click G "n8n server receives traffic on its local port"

 ````
+This way I don't need to open any ports in my local network and open my homelab this way.
+With this ssh tunnel, traffic should only be able to access what is served on the local port is pointed to and nothing else.

+This means that I am unable to ssh into my n8n-server through base.org.es at all even though sshd is running, even from one of the whitelisted IPs.